ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-27-dow-correction-nuclear-strikes-stagflation.md

 ## Why the Nuclear Strikes Change Everything

-For 27 days, Israel and the US conducted strikes against military targets, air defenses, missile bases, IRGC facilities, and — once the US paused — energy infrastructure.
+For 27 days, Israel and the US conducted strikes against military targets, air defenses, missile bases, IRGC facilities, and, once the US paused, energy infrastructure.
 But nuclear sites were the unspoken red line.
 That line was crossed overnight.

 **What was hit:**